Sidney Reilly: Planning a coup

-As Lockhart's diplomatic status hindered his open engagement in clandestine activities, he chose to supervise such activities from afar and to delegate the actual direction of the coup to Reilly.
+As Lockhart's diplomatic status hindered his open engagement in clandestine activities, he chose to supervise such activities from afar and delegate the coup's actual direction to Reilly.
 To facilitate this work, Reilly allegedly obtained a position as a sinecure within the criminal branch of the Petrograd Cheka.
-It was during this chaotic time of plots and counter-plots that Reilly and Lockhart became further acquainted.
-Lockhart later posthumously described him as "a man of great energy and personal charm, very attractive to women and very ambitious.
+Amid this chaotic time of plots and counter-plots, Reilly and Lockhart became further acquainted.
+Lockhart described him as "a man of great energy and personal charm, very attractive to women and very ambitious.
 I had not a very high opinion of his intelligence.
 His knowledge covered many subjects, from politics to art, but it was superficial.
 On the other hand, his courage and indifference to danger were superb."
-Throughout their backroom intrigues in Moscow, Lockhart never openly questioned Reilly's loyalty to the Allies, although he privately wondered if Reilly had made a secret bargain with Colonel Berzin and his Latvian Riflemen to later seize power for themselves.
+Throughout their backroom intrigues in Moscow, Lockhart never questioned Reilly's loyalty to the Allies, although he privately wondered if Reilly struck a secret bargain with Colonel Berzin and his Latvian Riflemen to seize power for themselves.

-In Lockhart's estimation, Reilly was a limitless "man cast in the Napoleonic mold" and, if their counter-revolutionary coup had succeeded, "the prospect of playing a lone hand [using Berzin's Latvian Riflemen] may have inspired him with a Napoleonic design" to become the head of any new government.
-However, unbeknownst to the Allied conspirators, Berzin was "an honest commander" and "devoted to the Soviet government".
-Although not a Chekist, he nonetheless informed Dzerzhinsky's Cheka that he had been approached by Reilly and that Allied agents had attempted to recruit him into a possible coup.
-This information did not surprise Dzerzhinsky as the Cheka had gained access to the British diplomatic codes in May and were closely monitoring the anti-Bolshevik activities.
-Dzerzhinsky instructed Berzin and other Latvian officers to pretend to be receptive to the Allied plotters and to meticuously report on every detail of their pending operation.
+In Lockhart's estimation, Reilly was a limitless man of Napoleonic ambitions and, if their counter-revolutionary coup succeeded, "the prospect of playing a lone hand [using Berzin's Latvian Riflemen] may have inspired him with a Napoleonic design" to become the head of any new government.
+Unknown to the Allied conspirators, Berzin was an incorruptible commander devoted to the Soviet regime.
+He informed Dzerzhinsky's Cheka that Reilly approached him and that Allied agents attempted to recruit him into a possible coup.
+This information did not surprise Dzerzhinsky as the Cheka gained access to the British diplomatic codes in May and closely monitored anti-Bolshevik activities.
+Dzerzhinsky instructed Berzin and other Latvian officers to pretend to be receptive to the Allied plotters and to report on every detail of their pending operation.